codalogic/php-htmlo/README.md

     if( a &lt; b &amp;&amp; b &lt;= c )

-PHP functions can be called using the `.!` and `.!!` directives.
+PHP functions can be called using the `.!` directive.
 The
 following:

     .! my_func $i $j